 To quote Simon Kuznets, the man who led the creation of the NIPAs in the 1930s, “capital formation…represents the real savings of the nation.”
 (Capital in the American Economy, page 391.)
 Ultimately, our national “savings” (the stock) consists of our accumulated stuff.
 But the money-designated value of that stuff — our wealth — is another matter entirely.
 As detailed in the next section, the new-goods and existing-assets markets yield wildly different estimates of that value.

-So while you could mimic S = I by saying that Saving = Capital Creation, doing so basically just reveals that identity for the rather facile truism that it is: our accumulated savings consists of the cumulative sum of our capital creation (net of capital consumption).
+So while you could mimic S = I by saying that Saving = Capital Formation, doing so basically just reveals that identity for the rather facile truism that it is: our accumulated savings consists of the cumulative sum of our capital formation (net of capital consumption).
 Facile because: that measure (basically “book value”) is wildly different from our tally of monetary wealth.

-There are clearly defined accounting-identity relationships between saving measures and capital creation/investment (and lending/borrowing).
+There are clearly defined accounting-identity relationships between saving measures and capital formation/investment (and lending/borrowing).
 But they’re kind of complex.
 Spend some quality time in the FFAs; you’ll never find a saving measure that equals an investment measure.
-Saying that Saving equals either Investment or Capital Creation does very little to clarify those relationships.
+Saying that Saving equals either Investment or Capital Formation does very little to clarify those relationships.
 Quite the contrary.
-(This especially as the IMAs include two “saving” measures for each sector — one for the Financial Account, one for the Capital Account.)
+(This especially as the IMAs include two “net lending/borrowingca” measures for each sector — one for the Financial Account, one for the Capital Account.)